 When ESG is not performed, huge losses are incurred.
 We can mention two examples, that of Sadia and Aracruz.
 At the time there was no transparency in their contracts, and investors were not able to acquire information for their decision making, companies lowered their financial cost by taking positions in foreign exchange derivatives that assumed that the dollar would always depreciate against the real.

 In 2008, the dollar went from R$ 1.70 to R$ 2.60 and these companies took on huge losses.
 In an attempt to reverse the scenario, mergers were needed.
 If ESG investors had access to the balance sheets, they could carry out risk management profile analysis and prevent companies from bankruptcy.

-Another example of the importance of ESG analysis is the case of Vale.
+Another example of the importance of ESG analysis is the case of Vale, a brazilian private company.
 After the Mariana disaster, many investors shy away from the mining sector because they believe the company hasn’t done enough to mitigate risk.
 Therefore, the ESG analysis does not only evaluate the profit, but also the risks involved.

 The issue of CO2 emissions and global warming is one of the most important environmental agendas, as it is necessary to create effective actions at this moment to combat climate change.

 Moss has a fundamental role in promoting ESG and supporting investors in their metrics and analysis.
 We assist in the assessment of smaller companies and individuals who are calculating their carbon footprint, and we are democratizing and minimizing the transaction cost for purchasing and offsetting carbon credit.